isomerpages/pa-chingay/_whats-on/Chingay 2025/Tickets.md

 <b>7 and 8 February 2025 | 8pm | F1 Pit Building</b>

 <p>Get ready for an extraordinary celebration at Chingay Parade 2025!
 This
-vibrant multicultural extravaganza returns on 7 and 8 February 2025 (10th and 11th day of the Chinese New Year) with the theme "JOY," promising an unforgettable experience that unites our diverse community.</p>
+vibrant multicultural extravaganza returns on 7 and 8 February 2025 with the theme "JOY," promising an unforgettable experience that brings all of us together.</p>

 <p>As Singapore commemorates its 60th birthday, Chingay 2025 is set to be
 a spectacular celebration of our nation's unity and shared journey.
 This